Purdue vs. Alabama: Sportsbook promo codes, odds, spread, over/under - December 9

 Purdue vs. Alabama Betting Trends

-- Purdue has put together a 6-3-0 record against the spread this season.

-- So far this season, six out of the Boilermakers' nine games have hit the over.
+- So far this season, six out of the Boilermakers' nine games have gone over the point total.

-- Alabama has won four games against the spread this season, while failing to cover three times.

-- In the Crimson Tide's seven chances this year, the combined scoring has gone over the point total five times.

 Purdue Futures Odds